DedRec/Graduation-Project-DMS/Jetson Environment Setup and Model Integration/models/README.md

 # Model Storage

-Copy and paste inside folder before running build_and_run.sh bash script.
+Copy and paste this directory inside the folder before running build_and_run.sh bash script.

 ## ./onnx